-Purpose: To provide an understanding of the role that media play in contemporary society, and to prepare students to obtain employment in secular or Christian media.
-Students can use their education and training for pursuing graduate study in communication and other fields.
+Purpose: To provide an understanding of the systems, theories, and practices of mass communication and their impact on contemporary society, and to prepare students to obtain employment in secular or Christian film, video, and television production.
+Students can use their education and training for entry-level employment, for independent production, or for pursuing graduate study in communication and other fields.